-Praised for his sonorous and flexible bass voice, William Meinert recently made his Metropolitan Opera debut as Carceriere in Tosca.
-As a member of the ensemble at Bühnen Bern, he has interpreted the roles of Sparafucile in Rigoletto, Sarastro in Die Zauberflöte, and Gremin in Eugene Onegin.
-He will continue in Bern as Oroveso in Norma, Geronte in Manon Lescaut, Padre Guardiano in La forza del destino, and Herold in L’agamennone, a world premiere by Salvatore Sciarrino.
-He will also make his debut with Opéra de Montréal and Théâtres de la Ville de Luxembourg as Commendatore in Don Giovanni and La voce di Nettuno in Idomeneo, respectively.
+Praised for his sonorous, flexible bass voice and expressive characterizations, William Meinert recently made his Metropolitan Opera debut as Carceriere in Tosca, and also debuted with Opéra de Montréal as Il Commendatore in Don Giovanni.
+As a member of the ensemble at Bühnen Bern, he has interpreted the roles of Sparafucile in Rigoletto, Sarastro in Die Zauberflöte, Gremin in Eugene Onegin and Oroveso in Norma.
+He continues in Bern as Geronte in Manon Lescaut, Padre Guardiano in La forza del destino, and Herold in L’agamennone, a world premiere by Salvatore Sciarrino.

 “Sobald er seinen schwarzen Bass mit nachlässiger Eleganz spazierenführt, erliegt man ihm.”